top of page

 Assemble Your Team of Advisors

 What your team comprises will depend on your individual case.
-Below, we offer a basic breakdown of the most common advisors in an M&A transaction.
+Below, we offer a basic breakdown of the most common advisors in an M&A transaction, adjusted for size.

 Name